grab/cocoapods-binary-cache/README.md

 # Notes

-- We don't support development pod for now and it will be adding in the future.
+- Caching development pod will be supported in the future.
 - A git repo is used as the cache, but we can change to other storages such as S3, FTP server with some modifications to push/fetch cache task.

 # License